shayki5/azure-devops-create-pr-task/README.md

 ## Azure DevOps Create Pull Request Task

-An easy way to create a Pull Request from your Build or Release Pipeline.
+An easy way to create automatically a Pull Request from your Build or Release Pipeline.

+Supports also multi target branch (PR from one source branch to many target branches).

 ## Prerequisites